 Modifying an Existing Custody Order

 Life changes.
 Parents move, switch jobs, or experience health issues.
-If a major change happens, you can request a new plan.
-To modify custody in Texas, you’ll need to prove that a material change has occurred since the last order and that the new arrangement would benefit the child.
+If a significant change happens, you can request a new plan.
+To modify custody in Texas, you must prove that a material change has occurred since the last order and that the new arrangement would benefit the child.
 There are parenting plan requirements and paperwork that must be filed.
-Courts will review everything carefully, so it helps to work with a lawyer during this process.
+Courts will review everything carefully, so it helps to work with the right family lawyer during this process.

 What Happens If One Parent Violates a Custody Order